Shazamed/ctf-writeups/greyctf-2022/misc/Logical-Computers.md

 The first 8 elements of the matrix gives:
 ``` 253.
 240. 224. -16. -16.
 234. 239. -13.```

 Printing and looking at the resultant matrix, we noticed that the each element is either greater than 200 or smaller than 0.
-So we decided to convert each positive result to 1 and each negetive result to 0.
+So we decided to convert each positive result to 1 and each negative result to 0.

 ``` python
 binary_str = ""